 - Queensland Government Service Centres in Brisbane, Maroochydore and Cairns.

 Queensland Shared Services

 Queensland Shared Services (QSS) provides finance, procurement, human resource management, telecommunications and mail support services to more than 70,000 public servants across multiple Queensland Government agencies and statutory authorities.

-Queensland State Archives (QSA) connects Queenslanders with their past - the histories of their families, the local community and the state - by ensuring that the significant records of government are available and accessible.
+Queensland State Archives (QSA) connects Queenslanders with their past by ensuring that the significant records of government are available and accessible.

 Our archival collection comprises millions of public records dating back to the early Moreton Bay penal settlement of 1823.

 - 20 April 2020